-World War II pulled the United States out of the Depression, and ushered in what one historian has called "the golden age" of capitalism-a time of economic vitality, job growth, and rising standards of living.
+World War II pulled the United States out of the Depression, and ushered in what one historian has called "the golden age" of capitalism - a time of economic vitality, job growth, and rising standards of living.
 California was a shining example.
 World War II transformed California's economy and set off a boom lasting well into the postwar era.
 Huge federal contracts expanded the defense industry, especially aircraft and shipbuilding, creating jobs and new opportunities for groups previously shut out.
 This defense expansion in turn stimulated the development of high-technology industries like electronics, aerospace, and communications, which became a critical foundation of the state's postwar economy.
 Wartime demands also expanded agricultural production and the farm labor force.
-For Latino workers, World War II prosperity enabled them to "achieve their greatest gains in job and wage advances."467 It accelerated the urbanization of the Latino population in the state.
-By 1960, 85 percent of the Spanish surnamed population in California lived in cities, marking an important shift in their occupational profile-away from farm work and into citybased jobs in industry, offices, and retail.468 While many Latinos benefited from this prosperity, others continued to feel the sting of job discrimination and carried on the struggle for equality at work.
+For Latino workers, World War II prosperity enabled them to "achieve their greatest gains in job and wage advances."
+It accelerated the urbanization of the Latino population in the state.
+By 1960, 85 percent of the Spanish surnamed population in California lived in cities, marking an important shift in their occupational profile-away from farm work and into city-based jobs in industry, offices, and retail.
+While many Latinos benefited from this prosperity, others continued to feel the sting of job discrimination and carried on the struggle for equality at work.

 Job gains were strongest in urban areas.
 For the first time, large numbers of Mexican and Mexican American men were hired in relatively well-paid industrial jobs.
-This trend continued into the 1950s and 1960s, with skilled and semiskilled workers outpacing unskilled laborers (Table VIII).
+This trend continued into the 1950s and 1960s, with skilled and semi-skilled workers outpacing unskilled laborers (Table VIII).
 They took jobs as welders, plumbers, and riveters in defense plants, as cement finishers and machinists in military bases, and as mechanics and production-line workers in factories.
 In the 1950s and 1960s, then, Mexicans benefited from the state's strong industrial economy.
 There was also a small, gradual rise of professionals and white-collar workers, thanks in part to the G.I.
-Bill that

-In the 1950s and 1960s, large numbers of Mexican and Mexican American men were hired in relatively well-paid industrial jobs...
-There also was a small, gradual rise of professionals and white-collar workers.
-Together, these trends ... marked the first time that Latinos in California experienced modest upward mobility. opened up higher education to some Mexican Americans.469 Noted civil rights attorney Manuel Ruiz, Jr., a graduate of the USC Law School, was an example.470 Together, these trends reflected a nascent broadening of the Mexican American middle class, and marked the first time that Latinos in California experienced modest upward mobility in occupations.
-No doubt contributing to this progress was the high labor force participation rate among Latino men in California, consistently higher than all racial and ethnic groups (Asians, African Americans, and non-Hispanic whites) from 1940 to 2000.471 Some of these gains were ultimately offset by the trend toward deindustrialization after 1970.472
+Bill that opened up higher education to some Mexican Americans.
+Americans and example.
+And Together, these trends reflected a nascent broadening of the Mexican American middle class, and marked the first time that Latinos in California experienced modest upward mobility in occupations.
+No doubt contributing to this progress was the high labor force participation rate among Latino men in California, consistently higher than all racial and ethnic groups (Asians, African Americans, and non-Hispanic whites) from 1940 to 2000.
+The series of Mexican and Strong Professional Profes